seazon/FeedMe/doc/en/qa.md

 ### Q:Can't show thumbnails, but if open article and back, thumbnails show, why?
 A:Because InoReader does not support thumbnails for 3rd party app, but Feedly supports.
 After download images for one article, FeedMe will select one image as thumbnail for InoReader account.
 So you can't get thumbnail, but once open article, FeedMe downloads all images, and thumbnail can show when back to list.

 Another tip, if images downloaded when aotu sync, the thumbnail can show without opening article first.

+### Q:How to open articles directly in a browser?
+A: You can enable it in `Subscriptions`, tap any feed/category to open feed setting dialog, and find `Open in browser` and enable it.
+You can also enable it globally via the setting menu on `Subscriptions` page.

 # TTS
 ### Q:TTS player stop after screen lock or FeedMe is not at foreground.